-Obesity in the abdominal region and a higher body mass index (BMI) have been linked to inadequate sleep of less than seven hours, according to research.
+Obesity in the abdominal region and a higher body mass index (BMI) has been linked to inadequate sleep of fewer than seven hours, according to research.

 Aim for 7 to 9 hours of sleep per night if you want to lose your apron belly.
 It’s best to sleep in a room that’s cool, dark, and peaceful.
 Before going to bed, stay away from strenuous exercises of any kind.
 Also, stay away from caffeine and alcohol.

 Take natural sleep aids if you’re having trouble sleeping and see your doctor to treat any underlying health issues that may be causing it.
 They are better, safer, and healthier than the addictive sleeping pills that have harmful side effects.